 A national strategy for engagement with the sciences

 Australia aspires to be an innovative society with a technologically skilled workforce, a scientifically literate community and scientifically well informed decision makers.
-Inspired NT forms a part of the Inspiring Australia strategy, which aims to build a strong, open relationship between science and society, underpinned by effective communication of science and its uses.
+The Inspiring Australia strategy aims to build a strong, open relationship between science and society, underpinned by effective communication of science and its uses.

 Developed in consultation with the science community, the Inspiring Australia Strategy identifies the need for national leadership, a national strategy and targeted national programs to strengthen the broad and diverse science engagement scene in Australia.

 This new grants program provides a total of $5 million to 63 projects to increase Australians’ interest and involvement in science, including a focus on youth, Indigenous Australians and regional communities.

 Australia’s annual celebration of science attracts more than 1.4 million people of all ages to over 1000 events across the length and breadth of the nation.

 Australia’s most prestigious awards for excellence in science research and science teaching are a key part of the Inspiring Australia strategy to recognise and tell the story of Australia’s achievements.

 Five projects are underway to provide media skills for scientists, to host topical science forums for the media, to develop resources for working journalists, to support professional development in science journalism, and to develop a focus on ‘science in the media’ in schools.

 Three projects are underway to audit and collate data on science engagement activity and best practice, and to develop evaluation tools.

 The strategy recognises the importance of broadening society’s understanding of the value of science and research.
 Initiatives such as Science Meets Parliament, hosted by Science and Technology Australia, and the Human Dimension National Forum, hosted by the Council for the Humanities, Arts and Social Sciences, contribute to this.